Skip to main content

 Set Item Action

-Select Allow to allow a file or application.
-Select Block to block the file or application.
+Select Allow to permit a file or application.
+Select Block to block it.

 4